 Why are they chasing me?
 Who are they?
 I am completely losing my breath.
 I can feel my knees weakening, but I must keep running.
 I don’t know what they want from me.
 Where am I?
 What is this place?
 I can’t seem to find anyone around.
 I need to get in somewhere and lock myself away from them.

 There!
-Lights are open.
+The lights are open.
 There must be someone inside.
 I need to get help.
 Run, run, run!
 Oh noooooo!
 Help!

 “Help!
 Help!
 I can’t see anything.
 It is so dark!
 Please, help!
 Aaaaaah!”